Salm ibn Ziyad: Life

 Salm scored victories and gains during his raids across the Oxus River against the Soghdian princes of Transoxiana and Samarkand in Central Asia.
 He is credited as the first Arab commander to encamp in territory east of the Oxus during the winter.
 Previously, the Arab armies, which had been crossing east of the Oxus from 671, refrained from camping there in the winter because they were unaccustomed to the severe Central Asian cold and the consequent need for heavier, warm clothing.
 His wife, Umm Muhammad bint Abd Allah, a granddaughter of Uthman ibn Abi'l-As al-Thaqafi, crossed with him and became the first Arab woman to cross the Oxus.
 She gave birth to one of his sons, whom they named Sughdi in honor of his birthplace, Sogdhia.

 Salm also led raids into the Khwarazm.
-However, his deputies in Sijistan and Zabulistan, the latter was under the command of his brother Abu Ubayda, were not able to emulate Salm's successes in the region that corresponds with modern-day Afghanistan.
+However, his deputies in Sijistan and Zabulistan, the latter under the command of his brother Abu Ubayda, were not able to emulate Salm's successes in the region that corresponds with modern-day Afghanistan.
 There, the Zunbils of Zabulistan and the shahs of Kabul put up stiff resistance against the Arabs, and Yazid and Abu Ubayda were ultimately slain and captured, respectively, during military expeditions against them.

 Following Caliph Yazid's death and the chaos that ensued due to the uncertainty of leadership in the Umayyad capital in Syria, Salm initially maintained the allegiance of Khurasan's Arab troops to the Umayyads.
 However, they soon after defected and Salm was forced to abandon the province for his brother Ubayd Allah's headquarters in Basra.
 His chosen successor, Abd Allah ibn Khazim al-Sulami, meanwhile emerged to dominate the eastern caliphate and paid allegiance to the anti-Umayyad, Mecca-based claimant to the caliphate, Abd Allah ibn al-Zubayr.
 Unlike Ubayd Allah, Salm decided to join Ibn al-Zubayr's cause, but Zubayrid loyalists nonetheless arrested him in Basra and brought him to Mecca where he was held captive.
 Ibn al-Zubayr had extorted Salm, who ultimately paid the former four million dirhams, which he acquired in the course of his governorship over Khurasan, to secure his freedom.
 He remained in Mecca until the Umayyad general al-Hajjaj ibn Yusuf besieged Ibn al-Zubayr.
 Salm was pardoned by the Umayyad caliph Abd al-Malik, who restored him as governor of Khurasan.
 However, before he could reach the province, Salm died in Basra in 692.
 A grandson of Salm, Maslama ibn Muharib ibn Salm (died between 765–785), was a Basra-based historian whose reports were used in the histories of 9th-century historians al-Mada'ini and al-Tabari.